scalabel/scalabel/README.md

        python3.8 scripts/launch_server.py --config /opt/scalabel/data/config.yml
    ```

    Please note to map the correct ports for both http and redis servers.
+Depending on your system, you may also have to increase docker's memory limit (8 GB should be sufficient).

    Otherwise, without using docker,